Call Today! 888-234-8376

-If you attempted suicide, or you entertained suicidal thoughts and shared your thoughts with a physician, know that we can still help you find the best life insurance companies offering the best life insurance rates after attempted suicide.
+If you attempted suicide, or you entertained suicidal thoughts and shared your thoughts with a physician, know that we can still help you find the best life insurance companies offering the best life insurance rates.
 The key is knowing where to look.
-Give us a call today for a free consultation.

 Now not every suicide attempt is caused by depression but in the majority of cases it is at least one factor that leads to someone attempting suicide.
 Depression is a serious illness that sometimes results in a person taking his or her own life.

-The short answer is yes, life insurance pays for death by suicide if after the two year exclusion period.
+The short answer is yes, life insurance pays for death by suicide after the exclusion period, which is typically 2 years.

 Can I get life insurance after attempting suicide?